Semert/GuessNumber/README.md

-# NumberGuesser App
+# GuessNumber App

-Windows console application written in C# / .NET - Simple number guessing game.
-This app is from the C# / .NET tutorial on YouTube by Brad Traversy

-### Version
-1.0.0

-## Usage
-Run bin/NumberGuesser.exe
+A colorful console app build number guessing game that you can actually compile and give to your friends!

+### Guess the number without finish your limit!